-Time to recap this week’s coolest and most insightful links anything photography in the Shot List!
-And in this week one of the biggest news and possibly the best news we have learned is that Amazon is offering unlimited photo storage for only $12 a year!
+Time to recap this week’s coolest and most insightful links to anything photography in the Shot List!
+And this week, one of the biggest and possibly best news we have learned is that Amazon offers unlimited photo storage for only $12 a year!

 Michael Zhang of Petapixel easily summarizes why we photographers should switch to this new service in his article he said: